Skip to content

 Entrepreneurship:

-Digital entrepreneur since the early 2000s (print-on-demand), multiple founder & business angel, today CEO Narravero
+Digital entrepreneur since the early 2000s (print-on-demand), multiple founder and business angel, now CEO of Narravero

 Setting standards:

-Developing the rules to make standards work in practice: unique product identifiers, compatibility between systems, data formats and interfaces.
+Developing the rules that make standards work in practice: unique product identifiers, system compatibility, and common data formats and interfaces.

 Implementation:

-Brings standards into market reality - through operational processes, cross-system data flows and the resulting new business models.
+Bringing standards into market reality through operational processes, cross-system data flows and new business models.

 CEN&Economy-37